VikramP7/ASCIImage/README.md

 A python script to convert image files into ASCII art displayed to the console.

 ![Image of ASCII art of a dog][imgFirstImg]
+My dog Tia (... and yes she is wearing a bow tie!)

 ## Brief Description
 A hobby project born out of my love for art and code.
 Loving both of these worlds I wanted to put them together.
 With a few image files, some colourful ASCII escape codes, and some inovative characters.
 Art can be *drawn* to the console with the hit of the enter key.